Aging and mental health: Recognizing anxiety in older adults

 Anxiety is often overlooked in older adults.

-The challenges of aging itself can trigger anxiety.
-Declining health, loss of independence, memory issues, financial issues, being vulnerable or victimized, and being lonely are all issues that can contribute to a deep feeling of anxiety.
+Why do older adults feel symptoms of serious anxiety?
+According to the National Institute of Mental Health, several things can contribute to an anxiety disorder, such as extreme stress or trauma or a family history of anxiety disorders.
+The challenges of aging itself can trigger anxiety as well; declining health, loss of independence, memory issues, changing financial situations, being vulnerable or victimized and loneliness can contribute to anxiety.
 Many older adults experiencing anxiety suffered from anxiety when they were younger, and it may not have been recognized.
 Anxiety that lasts at least six months can get worse if not treated.

 How would you recognize if you or your older loved one has problems with anxiety?
 The National Institute of Mental Health identifies several symptoms to keep an eye out for.
 These include:

 - Being easily fatigued.

 Anxiety experienced by older adults is not a part of normal aging.
 Michigan State University Extension recommends that if you or a loved one experience anxiety that interferes with your quality of life, it is important to contact your health care provider and get the help you need to get on the road to better health.
 MSU Extension’s Mindfulness for Better Living website also has a variety of mindfulness resources that may help, and the Geriatric Mental Health Foundation also has more information on anxiety and other mental health issues of older adults.